 We have qualified agents ready to take your calls and offer continuing support throughout the process.

-Who are qualified for a K-1 Fiance Visa?
+Who are qualified for a K-1 Fiance Immigration?

-• You must be a US citizen; Fiancé(e) of permanent residents are not eligible for the K-1 Fiancé(e) visa.
+• You must be a US citizen; Fiancé(e) of permanent residents are not eligible for the K-1 Fiancé(e) immigration.

 • You and your fiancé(e) must be legally able to marry.